MaterializeInc/materialize/doc/user/content/console/data.md

 ---

-Under **Data**, the [Materialize Console](https://console.materialize.com/) provides an object explorer.
+Under **Data**, the [Materialize Console](https://console.materialize.com/) provides a database object explorer.

-![Image of the Materialize Console Data ](/images/console/console-data-explorer.png "Materialize Console Object Explorer")
+![Image of the Materialize Console Database Object Explorer](/images/console/console-data-explorer.png "Materialize Console Database Object Explorer")

 <span class="caption">
-When you select <em>Data</em>, the left panel collapses to reveal the Object explorer.
+When you select <em>Data</em>, the left panel collapses to reveal the database object explorer.
 </span>

 You can inspect the objects in your databases by navigating to the object.